Last Amended October 5, 2023

-Section 9.1 - Appointment.
-The President shall appoint such committees as may be deemed necessary for the proper conduct of the work of the League.
+Section 9.6 - Special Committee Appointment.
+The President shall appoint special committees as may be deemed necessary for the proper conduct of the work of the League.

 Section 9.7 - Tenure.
 The President and the Executive Director shall be ex-officio members of all committees of the League.

-Section 9.3 - Reports.
-The Chairman of each appointed committee of the League shall, upon the completion of his committee's work, make a report to the Board of Directors in such form as may be requested.
+Section 9.8 - Reports.
+The Chair of each appointed committee of the League shall, upon the completion of the committee’s work, make a report to the Board of Directors in such form as may be requested.

 Section 10.1 - Rules of Order.
 Subject to the provisions of this Constitution, Robert's Rules of Order shall prevail at all meetings of the League and its Board of Directors.

 Section 11.1 - The Constitution may be amended at any Annual Conference of the League by a two-thirds vote, provided the proposed amendment shall have first been prepared in writing and submitted to the Board of Directors on or before the first day of the Annual Conference.
 Such amendment shall go into effect immediately upon adoption or as otherwise stipulated.
 If, within sixty days after the adoption of any amendment, one-third or more of the member cities protest in writing to the Board of Directors against such amendment, it shall automatically be suspended until the next Annual Conference, when it may be taken up again for reconsideration and vote as in the first instance.